Diageo's Scottish workers to go on strike after pay talks fail again

 The unions have previously said that the strike action at the company's Cameronbridge, Leven and Shieldhall sites by its members, who make up half of Diageo's Scottish workforce, would bring bottling, maturation and distilling operations to a "standstill."

-At the three sites, the company produces for brands including Johnnie Walker, Lagavulin and Talisker.
+Diageo exports 80% of the whiskey produced at its 29 distilleries in Scotland to 180 countries.
+The company, which is the single biggest exporter of whiskey from Scotland, produces for brands including Johnnie Walker, Lagavulin and Talisker at the three sites.

-Diageo, the single biggest exporter of whiskey from Scotland, exports 80% of the whiskey produced at its 29 distilleries in Scotland to 180 countries.
+Diageo has said it has strong contingency plans in place to deal with the strikes.

 (Reporting by Siddharth Cavale in Bengaluru; Editing by Shailesh Kuber)